zheksoon/onek/README.md

 ): (...args: Args) => T;
 ```

+Creates an action that runs the `fn` function and batches all updates to observables and computed.

 ## tx

 ```ts
 function tx(fn: () => void): void;
 ```

+Executes the `fn` function immediately and batches all updates to observables and computed.

 ## utx

 ```ts
 function utx<T>(fn: () => T, subscriber = null): T;
 ```

+Executes the `fn` function immediately and batches all updates to observables and computed.
+The difference from `tx` is that it makes all observable and computed values accessed inside the `fn` untracked, so they won't make the component rerender or reaction run.

 ### untracked